emp0ry/csgo-animated-clantag/README.md

 # Animated CS:GO ClanTag without cheats, it's LEGAL :)

 How it's working?
-• python script that clicks with delay f6 and cs:go config for bind animation.
+• Python script clicks with delay f6 when you are in cs:go
+• Config for cs:go to make animation with one bind.

 How to use?
 1. Join to Steam groups